amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 Newton-Krylov acceleration (NKA)
 ................................

-This is a variation of the GMRES solver.
+This is a variation of the GMRES solver for nonlinear problems.
 Internal parameters for NKA include

 * `"error tolerance`" [double] is used in the convergence test.
 The default value is 1e-6.